splunk/splunk-operator/docs/Examples.md

 ## Configuring Standalone to use License Manager

-Once a LicenseMaster is created, you can configure your `Standalone` to use the `LicenseMaster` by adding `licenseMasterRef` to its spec as follows:
+Once a LicenseManager is created, you can configure your `Standalone` to use the `LicenseManager` by adding `licenseManagerRef` to its spec as follows:

 ```yaml
 apiVersion: enterprise.splunk.com/v3